Birdman0626/computer_vision_big_homework/README.md

 For huggingface-agent, download [model](https://jbox.sjtu.edu.cn/l/313Ker) and put files under model directory.

-For My-agent, this will download model by `modelscope.snapdownload` under .cache file(in mac).
-Be aware of your disk space.
+~~For My-agent, this will download model by `modelscope.snapdownload` under .cache file(in mac).
+Be aware of your disk space.~~

+- My-agent has been removed.
+2024.12.16 10:10

 ## TODO